astaff/astaff.github.io/_posts/2015-07-31-DeviceHive-2.0-is-out.md

+---
+layout: post
-# DeviceHive 2.0 is Out
+title: DeviceHive 2.0 is Out
+---
 DataArt is proud to announce DeviceHive 2.0: faster, friendlier, more functional IoT Data Platform with a rich IoT Gateway framework.
 Below are some highlights for the release.
 You can find the latest documentation [here](http://docs.devicehive.com/) and you can try our IoT playground [here](http://playground.devicehive.com/)

 ##Cloud Scalability